The Impact of TV Advertising on Website Traffic: Immediate Response to TV Ads

 In our application, we set $d = 30$, i.e.\ we assume that viewers visit the website within half an hour.
 Figure \ref{fig:spread} illustrates that this cut-off is sufficient.
 If there are more than $d$ minutes between two ads, they do not directly affect website visits at the same time through $\mu$.
 They can, however, still affect the website visits at the same time indirectly through $\lambda$, but the kernel function in \eqref{eq:rateLambda} has also a cut-off point.
 Therefore, if there are more than $2h+d$ minutes between two ads, they do not affect website visits at the same time at all.
 This provides a sort of independence between distant ads.

 Let us assume for a moment that we know the optimal values of parameters $\alpha$, $\varphi$, and $\psi$.
 We therefore need ``only'' to estimate parameters $\theta_1, \ldots, \theta_m$.
 Such task can then be divided into several smaller optimization problems given our independence property.
 We separate the time series of ads into groups when a break of more than $2h+d$ minutes without an ad occurs.
 We then find the optimal values of $\theta_j$ independently for each group.
-In our application, we separate \num{3222} ads into 576 groups with the largest group containing 90 ads, which is quite manageable.
+In our application with bandwidth 8, we separate 3,222 ads into 665 groups with the largest group containing 84 ads, which is quite manageable.

 The problem is that we cannot separate parameters $\theta_j$ when parameters $\alpha$, $\varphi$, and $\psi$ are not known.
 It is because the shape of the discretized spread function is estimated from the course of all ads.
-We resort to an iterative method in which we alternate estimation of parameters $\alpha$, $\varphi$, and $\psi$ with fixed $\theta_1, \ldots, \theta_m$ and estimation of $\theta_1, \ldots, \theta_m$ with fixed $\alpha$, $\varphi$, and $\psi$.
-A proof of the convergence of this algorithm is beyond the scope of this paper.
-Our experience, however, shows that it works reasonably well.
-For the numerical optimization, we use the Nelder--Mead algorithm \citep{Nelder1965}.
+We resort to the block coordinate descent algorithm, in which we alternate estimation of parameters $\alpha$, $\varphi$, and $\psi$ with fixed $\theta_1, \ldots, \theta_m$ and estimation of $\theta_1, \ldots, \theta_m$ with fixed $\alpha$, $\varphi$, and $\psi$.
+For more details on this approach, see e.g.\ \cite{Wright2015}.
+For the numerical optimization in each iteration, we use the Nelder--Mead algorithm of \cite{Nelder1965}.